RobiNN1/PHP-UI-Kit/docs/core/config.md

 ## setCache()

-Set cache object (depends on the tpl engine), absolute path or false.
+Set an absolute path, a \Twig\Cache\CacheInterface implementation, or false.

 ```php
 $config->setCache(__DIR__.'/path/to/cache');